jacekkopecky/node-simple-google-openid/README.md

 # node-simple-google-openid
 This is a simple library for using Google as the authenticator of your application's users.
 All authentication workflows are done in the client's browser; and a [JSON Web Token](https://tools.ietf.org/html/rfc7519) is sent to your server's API.

-It makes use of [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
+It makes use of [Google Auth Library](https://github.com/google/google-auth-library-nodejs).

 # Install